 We have recently seen a significant investment of £250 million in drug treatment to address rising drugs deaths.
+The impact of such investment is clear, with drug-related deaths reducing by 21% in 2022.15

 This needs to be matched with investment in recovery-oriented alcohol services, including the full range of harm reduction and abstinence-based options to meet individual needs, and clear pathways into and through treatment, care and support.
 This includes community-based and hospital-based specialist alcohol services; alcohol counselling, residential and community-based rehabilitation provision; and promotion of peer-led and mutual aid options.